craftcms/docs/docs/commerce/4.x/addresses.md

 Commerce saves customer address data without any validation.
 If you’d like to provide your own validation rules, you can either do that on the front end or use a custom plugin or module to provide server side validation.

 ::: tip
-If you’d like to provide your own server side validation, make sure you’re comfortable [creating a plugin or module for Craft CMS](https://craftcms.com/docs/3.x/extend/).
-Take a look at this Knowledge Base article for a complete example: [craftcms.com/knowledge-base/custom-module-events](https://craftcms.com/knowledge-base/custom-module-events)
+If you’d like to provide your own server side validation, make sure you’re comfortable [creating a plugin or module for Craft CMS](../../4.x/extend/).
+Take a look at the [Using Events in a Custom Module](https://craftcms.com/knowledge-base/custom-module-events) Knowledge Base article for a complete example.
 :::

 If you write your own plugin or module, you’ll want to use its `init()` method to subscribe to the event that’s triggered when the `Address` model collects it rules prior to attempting validation.
 Your event listener can add additional [validation rules](https://www.yiiframework.com/doc/guide/2.0/en/input-validation#declaring-rules) for the Address model.